MechWolf/MechWolf/docs/guide/new_components.md

 1.  **Decide what kind of component it is.**
-    If you're trying to make a new kind of pump, for example, you'll want to be inheriting from `~mechwolf.components.pump.Pump`.
-For components being controlled (i.e. not aliases of `~mechwolf.components.component.Component`), you'll have to
+    If you're trying to make a new kind of pump, for example, you'll want to be inheriting from `components.pump.Pump`.
+For components being controlled (i.e. not aliases of `components.component.Component`), you'll have to
     create a subclass of
-    `~mechwolf.components.component.ActiveComponent`.
+    `components.component.ActiveComponent`.
 If you are
-    only creating an alias of `~mechwolf.validate_component`, you can skip 4–6.
+    only creating an alias of `validate_component`, you can skip 4–6.

 2.  **Create a new class.**